Pregnant women are about 5 times more likely to develop blood clots than non-pregnant women.

 How do I Know if I Have Blood Clots?

-The symptoms for Deep Vein Thrombosis and Pulmonary Embolism are different.
+The symptoms of Deep Vein Thrombosis and Pulmonary Embolism are different.

 Deep Vein Thrombosis symptoms include swelling, pain and redness in the legs, larger looking veins and skin that feels warmer where the clot is.
 These symptoms usually, but not always, appear in one leg.